Week of November 4, 2018 — This Week in the Gig Economy

-In this publication of This Week in the Gig Economy, we’re covering topics ranging from the Future of Work, large trends in the Labour Market, and the latest developments with large gig economy companies.
+In this publication of This Week in the Gig Economy, we’re covering topics ranging from the latest developments in the Gig Economy, The Labour Market as a Predictor of Economic Slowdown, and trends for the Future of Work.
 Without further ado:

 Future of Work